 The initial food names were thought up by grandparents Rex and Dortha Lou.
 Dortha Lou’s nickname?
 “Pork.”

 So does Taco Pope like his name?
 He told one reporter that it had never been a hindrance.
 On the contrary, it was “a good conversation starter.”

 The gothic melodrama Trilby by British author George du Maurier was first published serially in Harper’s Monthly from January to August, 1894.
 It was released as a book in September.

-The story is set in Paris in the early 1850s.
-The titular character, Trilby O’Ferrall, is a naïve, tone-deaf artist’s model who goes on to become a world-famous singer, thanks to the hypnotic powers of the sinister Svengali.
-When Svengali suddenly dies, Trilby loses her ability to sing and ends up wasting away.
+The story was set in Paris in the early 1850s.
+The title character, Trilby O’Ferrall, was a naïve, tone-deaf artist’s model who went on to become a world-famous singer, thanks to the hypnotic powers of the sinister Svengali.
+But when Svengali suddenly died, Trilby lost her ability to sing and ended up wasting away.

 Trilby wasn’t just a bestseller — the entire country was gripped by Trilby-mania for several years straight.
 (Not unlike the Twilight-mania that emerged more than 100 years later.)

 Many things, from fashion to food, were influenced/inspired by Trilby during this time.
 Here’s a partial list: